panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 If the properties' values of objects to compare are primitive values, then the shallow equality check is the way to go.

 But objects in JavaScript can be nested.
-In such a case, unfortunately, the shallow equality doesn't work well.
+In such a case, unfortunately, shallow equality doesn't work well.

 Let's perform a shallow equality check on objects having nested objects: